 Outcome 1.2.
 HCFCs and HCFC alternatives survey(s) completed to determine national consumption, use and applicability

 The survey(s) will determine the consumption and use of HCFCs in various sectors along with current alternatives to HCFCs including natural refrigerant solutions.
-This data will help understand applicability of HCFC alternatives, including natural refrigerants such as carbon dioxide, ammonia, hydrocarbons, and synthetic gases of HFC and HFO groups, other technologies such as water absorbent, natural cooling, and heat pumps.
+This data (will help understand applicability of HCFC alternatives, including natural refrigerants such as carbon dioxide, ammonia, hydrocarbons, and synthetic gases of HFC and HFO groups, other technologies such as water absorbent, natural cooling, and heat pumps.
 This information will provide crucial data for managing HCFC phase-out process with respect to substitute technologies coming to replace HCFCs, including not-in-kind approaches.
 It will also enable the government to understand what the implications of the Kigali Amendment to the Montreal Protocol on phasing down HFCs will be for Ukrainian economy.

 Output 1.2.1.
 HCFCs and HCFC alternatives survey(s) completed for the following sectors: